Ícaro (footballer, born 1989)

-Ícaro do Carmo Silva (born 16 April 1989) is a Brazilian professional footballer who plays as a centre-back.
+Ícaro do Carmo Silva (born 16 April 1989) is a Brazilian professional footballer who plays as a centre-back for Campeonato Amapaense club Santana.

 Club career

 On 13 June 2022, Ícaro signed a one-year deal with Académico de Viseu.

 On 11 June 2023, Ícaro signed a two-year contract with recently-relegated to Liga Portugal 2 club Paços de Ferreira.